Reporter Outreach Logo

 Mistakes Tech Companies Make With PR

-After working with 500+ tech companies on editorial campaigns since 2017, we see the same mistakes repeatedly.
+After running editorial campaigns for 500+ tech companies since 2017, Reporter Outreach has seen the same mistakes repeatedly.
 Avoid these and you're already ahead of most competitors.

 Treating PR as a one-time push.
 Companies launch, hire a PR agency for three months, get a handful of placements, then stop.
-PR compounds over time — the first three months build the foundation, months four through eight are where rankings start moving, and months nine through twelve are where you see the full SEO and AI visibility impact.
+PR compounds.
+Based on our campaign data, the foundation gets built in months 1–3, ranking movement typically starts in months 4–8, and the full SEO and AI visibility impact lands in months 9–12.
 Stopping at month three is like planting seeds and pulling them up before they sprout.

 Confusing press releases with PR.
 A press release on a wire service is an announcement tool, not a media strategy.
 Wire syndication generates near-zero editorial value.
 The sites that "pick up" your press release are automated syndication feeds, not journalists who decided your story mattered.
 Real coverage requires a journalist to read your pitch, find it interesting, and write something original.